What is an ovarian cyst?

-See a GP as soon as possible if you've got any of these symptoms.
+Speak to a GP as soon as possible if you've got any of these ovarian cyst symptoms.

-Ovarian cysts can also develop before or after a woman goes through menopause and be caused by underlying conditions:
+Ovarian cysts can also be caused by some medical conditions:

 Endometriosis – This is where the tissue that lines the womb (endometrium) also grows outside the womb in organs such as the ovaries, bowel, bladder, rectum, or vagina.
 This condition can also cause blood-filled cysts to develop in this tissue

 Polycystic ovary syndrome (PCOS) – This is where many small, benign cysts grow on your ovaries.
 They don't develop to the ovulation stage and are caused by changing hormone levels

 In most cases, ovarian cysts disappear on their own within a few months and treatment isn't needed.
 The treatment you'll receive for your ovarian cyst depends on its appearance, size, whether you have been through menopause and any other symptoms you may have.
 Treatment options for ovarian cysts may include:

 A 'watchful waiting' policy is when the doctor doesn't treat you immediately.
 Instead, they wait for a few weeks or months.
 The doctor may then give you an ultrasound scan to check if the cyst has gone.

 If you've been through menopause, a GP may advise blood tests and ultrasound scans every four months for a year due to your slightly higher risk of ovarian cancer.